‘Sports Illustrated’s’ ‘Curviest Model’ Hunter McGrady Gives The Bathtub Challenge A Glam Twist

 Hunter is breathtaking in the series of two snaps.
 She noted the images were part of the bathtub challenge, where social media users sit in tubs to call out SeaWorld for imprisoning animals for life in an environment that feels just as confining.

-The model is wearing several strands of long pearls, which add a romantic touch to her smoking hot ensemble.
+The model is wearing several strands of long pearls, which add a romantic touch to her gorgeous ensemble.
 A long, nude-colored beaded dress adorns Hunter’s curves, the garment filling the tub and spilling out over the side.
-She shared in the caption of the photo that she had the dress but never wore it so she decided to use it for the quarantine challenge.
+She shared in the caption of the photo that she had the dress but never wore it.

 View this post on Instagram